apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/externalloginmodule.md

 * users (and groups) that are synced from the 3rd party system contain a `rep:externalId` property.
 This allows to identify the external users and distinguish them from others.
 * to reduce expensive syncing, the synced users and groups have sync timestamp `rep:lastSynced` and are considered valid for a configurable time. if they expire, they need to be validated against the 3rd party system again.

+Current this login module supports the following credentials:

+- `SimpleCredentials`

+The details of the external authentication are as follows:

 _Phase 1: Login_

 * if the user exists in the repository and is not an externally synced, **return `false`**